 For those of you who don’t want to have to mingle with the riff raft in the main pools, the Venus Pool is a little more upscale.
-There’s a charge to use this pool, even if you are staying at the resort.
+There’s a charge to use this pool (for males only), even if you are staying at the resort.

 All the other pools are free for guests at the hotel.
 The pool season is weather –dependent of course, but generally the season runs from March to October.